-- The objective of the project work is to enable the students in convenient groups of not more than members on a project involving theoretical and experimental studies related to the branch of study.
+- Enable the students in convenient groups of not more than members on a project involving theoretical and experimental studies related to the branch of study.
 Every project work shall have a guide who is the member of the faculty of the institution.
-Twenty four periods per week shall be allotted in the time table and this time shall be utilized by the students to receive the directions from the guide, on library reading, laboratory work, computer analysis or field work as assigned by the guide and also to present in periodical seminars on the progress made in the project. - Each student shall finally produce a comprehensive report covering background information, literature survey, problem statement, project work details and conclusion.
+Twenty four periods per week shall be allotted in the time table and this time shall be utilized by the students to receive the directions from the guide, on library reading, laboratory work, computer analysis or field work as assigned by the guide and also to present in periodical seminarson the progress made in the project. - Produce a comprehensive report covering background information, literature survey, problem statement, project work details and conclusion.
 This final report shall be typewritten form as specified in the guidelines.

-Upon completion, the students will be able to:
+Upon completion, the students will be able to